AccelByte/matchmaking-function-grpc-plugin-server-python/README.md

    }
    ```

-5. Now we can send match ticket to start matchmaking by copying sample `json` below and replace it into `postman` message then click `Send`.
+5. Now we can send match ticket to start matchmaking by copying sample `json` below and replace it into `Postman` message then click `Send`.

    ```json
    {